Skip to main content

 If you know anything about Bose, you know that noise cancellation is kind of the company's calling card.
 Bose was the first to debut the technology in a set of headphones and has been refining the science of silence ever since.

-Battery life is on the lower end of the true wireless spectrum: Six hours per charge, with an additional 18 hours in the charging case.
-You can quick-charge the earbuds, which earns an extra two hours after 20 minutes.
-Unfortunately, Bose has eliminated wireless charging on the QCE II.
+Battery life is, sadly, one area that hasn't changed from the QCE II, and it remains on the lower end: Six hours per charge, with an additional 18 hours in the charging case.
+With immersive audio on, though, you only get 4/16, and you can quick-charge the earbuds, which earns an extra two hours after 20 minutes.

-These caveats aside, the Bose QuietComfort Earbuds II are easily some of the best true wireless buds you can buy, and a must-have for those who crave quiet.
+These caveats aside, the Bose QuietComfort Ultra Earbuds are easily some of the best true wireless buds you can buy, and a must-have for those who crave quiet.

 Impressive noise cancellation